matheus-rossi/docs/docs/development/index.md

 If you work with IT and the data universe, probably yes.

-If you are not in this universe, but you are curious, it may be useful to you too.
+If you are not in this context, but you are curious, it may be useful to you too.

 ## Pre-requisites